 Sure, taking out-of-towners to a place called The Local will make you seem like a lifelong Miamian (even though you've never done any of these things).
 But if you want some serious Dade cred?
-Order this off-menu behemoth: a bacon & brisket blend with house-made American, fried onions, and house barbecue sauce that's then topped with a fried egg and stuck between two Mc’Discos -- cheesy discs of house-made pimento cheese spread that are pressed between a potato roll.
+Order this off-menu behemoth: short rib & brisket blend, bacon, double American cheese, b&b pickles and Mississippi comeback sauce, with a fried egg and mc disco -- cheesy discs of house-made pimento cheese spread that are pressed between a potato roll.

 180° @ the DRBAddress and Info